 We even went all the way to the Chapel on Karaulnaya Hill from where we enjoyed a killer sunset and the best views of Krasnoyarsk.
 On top of that, we had superb dinner at a fancy restaurant (we were starving so we ate like pigs!) and even partied the night out.
 Just when we thought it couldn’t get any better they gave us a local chocolate and took us to the airport.
 Russian hospitality at its best!

-We were planning on visiting the Stolby Nature Sanctuary on our own, by taking bus no. 50 directly to the park.
+We were planning on visiting the Stolby National Park (officially Stolby Nature Sanctuary) on our own, by taking bus no. 50 directly to the park.
 But when our friends offered to take us there we couldn’t say no. They picked us up early in the morning, we stopped for coffee on Prospekt Mira and in half an hour we were at the park’s door.
 Everything is pretty clear, all you have to do is pay your inexpensive ticket and hop on the chairlift that takes you all the way to the top.

 The whole place is absolutely beautiful.
 They’ve done a great job at providing for safe pathways but not damaging nature.
 Additionally, there are no crass shops.
 Yes, you won’t see any western style monstrosity selling industrial crap.
 Don’t forget to take your re-usable bottle of water.
 Take your time, who knows when you’ll have the chance of being in such a place?
 We walked for no less than 14km in total bliss.
 At one point it rained like hell, but nobody seemed to mind so we didn’t stop either.
 It was a weekend and the park was packed, but it is so big you will be on your own for quite some time.
 The place is full of massive rocks.
 I have to admit I didn’t climb a single one.
 But Eitan and Andrei did and came back with fantastic pictures.